encrust82/tensorflow/README.md

 A _Softmax Regression_ returns a list of values between 0 and 1 that add up to 1.
 This means we can use this as a list of probabilities (that add up to 1).  _Softmax_ is an activation function that we will use as part of the Softmax Regression algorithm.

+_Tensors_ are n-dimensional arrays that we build up to:

+1) Scaler - 3
+2) Vector - [3,4,5]
+3) Matrix - [[3,4], [5,6], [7,8]]
+4) Tensor - [[ [1,2], [3,4]], [[5,6], [7,8]]]

+Tensors make it really convenient to feed in sets of images into a model (I,H,W,C):

+I: Images
+H: Height of image in pixels
+W: Width of image in pixels
+C: Color Channels -- 1-Grayscale, 3-RGB

+Dense Layer: Every unit is connected to every unit in the next layer.

+Convolutional Layer: Each unit is connected to a small number of nearby units in the next layer.

+Convolutional Neural Networks (CNNs):  Help reduce the number of parameters.
+Additionally, pixels that are nearby each other are much more related than pixels that are far apart.
+Each CNN layer looks at an increasingly larger part of the image.
+Having units only connected to nearby units also aids in invariance.
+CNNs also help with regularization, limiting the search of weights ot the size of the convolution.

+_Filters:_ Are represented by 2-d grids.
+Filters detect certain features in an image (i.e. edges).

+_Pooling Layers:_ Subsample the input image, which reduces the memory use and computer load as well as reducing the number of parameters.

+A _kernel_ is a matrix of values that can be used to perform convolutions.

+_Dropout_ can be thought of as a form of regularization to help prevent overfitting.
+During training, units are randomly dropped, along with their connections.

+Some famous CNNS include:

+1) LeNet-5 by Yann LeCun
+2) AlexNet by Alex Krizhevsky et al.
+3) GoogLeNet by Szegedy at Google Research
+4) ResNet by Kaiming He et al.

 ## Essential Machine Learning Q/A

 1. What's the tradeoff between **bias** and **variance**?